heysailor/relay-mongodb-connection/README.md

 Give it a cursor from [mongodb](https://www.npmjs.com/package/mongodb), and it handles pagination int he same way [graphql-relay](https://github.com/graphql/graphql-relay-js/blob/master/src/connection/arrayconnection.js) does for arrays.

+`import connectionFromMongoCursor from 'relay-mongodb-connection';`

+Now also supports [mongoose](http://mongoosejs.com/index.html)'s querys and aggregations.

+`import { connectionFromMongooseQuery } from 'relay-mongodb-connection';`
+`import { connectionFromMongooseAggregate } from 'relay-mongodb-connection';`

 ### At a glance

 Pass it a MongoDB cursor and `connectionArgs`, and it's happy.